-People work longer because they have to in order to afford retirement in their state.
-In states with high unemployment, the average retirement age is lower.
-People who can't find work are forced into retirement earlier than they desired.
+People work longer because they need to in order to afford retirement in their state.
+In states with high unemployment, the average retirement age is actually lower.
+People who can't find work must take retirement earlier than they desired.
 One of the areas with the earliest retirement age is the Appalachian region.

 Social Security and Medicare Retirement Age

-If you want to retire early - and by early I mean any time before the average retirement age - you'll need to plan for many more years in retirement than the average person will have.
+If you want to retire early, and early means any time before the average retirement age, you'll need to plan for many more years in retirement than the average person would need.
 You could spend 25, 30, or even 40 years in retirement.
-There are several things to consider before you retire too early, such as how you are going to pay for health care costs, your longevity (how long you may live), and what you'll do with your time.
+There are several things to consider before you retire too early, such as how you will pay for health care costs, your longevity (how long you may live), and what you'll do with your time.